 The directors of the Company review the capital structure from time to time.
 As part of this review, the directors considered the cost of capital and the risks associated with each class of capital.
 The Company will balance its overall capital structure through issue of new shares, new debt or the redemption or extension of existing debt.
-There were no changes in the Company's approach to capital management during the year ended December 31, 2022.
+There were no changes in the Company's approach to capital management during the three months ended March 31, 2023.